Skip to main content

 • 3Section of Endodontology, Department of Oral Health Sciences, Ghent University, Ghent, Belgium

 Methods: A previously reported non-randomized controlled clinical research on REP ± leukocyte and platelet-rich fibrin gathered microbial samples from 14 of 29 patients during REP (LPRF).
 Four microbiological samples were obtained in two treatment sessions.
 S1 and S2 were taken before and after the first irrigation with 1.5% NaOCl and saline.
 Samples S3 and S4 were obtained before and after rinsing with 17% EDTA in the second treatment session.
-Microbial samples were identified using quantitative polymerase chain reaction with species-specific primers.
+Microbial samples were identified using a quantitative polymerase chain reaction with species-specific primers.

 Results: The total bacterial load recovered from patients showed a significant (p < 0.05) decrease after the first treatment and was maintained throughout the second treatment.
 Fusobacterium nucleatum, Treponema denticola, and Enterococcus faecalis were the most prevalent species in root canals, detected in all analyzed cases (100%), followed by Prevotella intermedia and Tannerella forsythia, both in six of 14 (42.9%) cases.
-The presence of these abundant species was significantly reduced after S1.
+The presence of these abundant species was significantly reduced after sample S1 was obtained.
 Parvimonas micra was present in four of 14 (28.6%) cases and Actinomyces naeslundii in two of 14 (14.3%) cases.
 Filifactor alocis, Porphyromonas endodontalis, and Porphyromonas gingivalis were each detected in only one of 14 (7.1%) cases.
 No statistical correlation could be made between bacterial species and clinical or radiographic outcomes due to the small sample size.
-In the LPRF group, two cases required retreatment due to early post-treatment flare-up, and two other cases presented radiographically a persistent apical periodontitis 3 years after treatment.
-In the control group, all analyzed cases were clinically asymptomatic after treatment, and radiographically the final periapical index score at the last recall revealed healthy periapices.
+In the LPRF group, two cases required retreatment due to early post-treatment flare-up, and two other cases presented radiographically presented a persistent apical periodontitis 3 years after treatment.
+In the control group, all analyzed cases were clinically asymptomatic after treatment, and radiographically, the final periapical index score at the last recall revealed healthy periapices.

 1. Introduction

-Nowadays, even though tooth bioengineering is theoretically possible, we still do not know how to actually bioengineer a tooth in a specific size and shape (1, 2).
+Nowadays, even though tooth bioengineering is theoretically possible, we still do not know how to actually bioengineer a tooth to a specific size and shape (1, 2).
 However, when a tooth is still in situ, de novo regeneration of pulp and dentin can be attempted.
-With this possibility, the use of regenerative endodontic procedures (REP) seems promising.
-REP aims to restore the function of the damaged pulp-dentin complex by means of stem cells, scaffolds, and growth factors in an environment that is favorable for stem cell differentiation (3).
-Research has shown that inflammation, more specifically complement mechanism of fibroblasts of an injured pulp, aids regeneration (4).
+With this possibility, the use of regenerative endodontic procedures (REPs) seems promising.
+REPs aim to restore the function of the damaged pulp-dentin complex by means of stem cells, scaffolds, and growth factors in an environment that is favorable for stem cell differentiation (3).
+Research has shown that inflammation, more specifically, a complement mechanism of fibroblasts of an injured pulp, aids regeneration (4).
 Nevertheless, it is also known that the presence of infectious agents negatively impacts stem cell differentiation, and the pulp fails to regenerate when infection persists (5).
 Furthermore, creating a sterile environment in the root canal system seems to be an endodontic impossibility, as even in a healthy, uninjured pulp-dentin complex, commensal micro-organisms are already present (6).
-Existing REP protocols (7, 8) provide recommendations for disinfection that is bactericidal on one hand and non-lethal to the existing or transplanted stem cells on the other hand.
-Nevertheless, the recommendations regarding disinfection in REP by the American Association of Endodontists (AAE) in 2016 were subsequently revised in 2018 and 2021.
-More specifically, it was stated that the previously recommended “light disinfection” with 1.5% sodium hypochlorite (NaOCl) (9) and a final concentration of 0.1–1 mg/ml double/triple antibiotic paste (10) would not sufficiently reduce the number of micro-organisms in order to prevent the residual bacteria from repopulating the unfilled root canal after REP (7).
+Existing REP protocols (7, 8) provide recommendations for disinfection that is bactericidal on the one hand and non-lethal to the existing or transplanted stem cells on the other hand.
+Nevertheless, the recommendations regarding disinfection in REPs by the American Association of Endodontists (AAE) in 2016 were subsequently revised in 2018 and 2021.
+More specifically, it was stated that the previously recommended “light disinfection” with 1.5% sodium hypochlorite (NaOCl) (9) and a final concentration of 0.1–1 mg/ml double/triple antibiotic paste (10) would not sufficiently reduce the number of micro-organisms in order to prevent the residual bacteria from repopulating the unfilled root canal after REPs (7).
 After all, immature permanent teeth have thin root canal walls with larger dentinal tubules and a larger root canal in comparison with a mature permanent tooth.
 Hence, in the event of infection, there is physically more space for bacteria than in mature permanent teeth, and the microbial load can augment significantly (11).

 In another study, the impact of the microbial load on the revitalization outcome was assessed (12).
-In that study, the clinical symptoms and the periapical lesions were successfully treated after REP. Nevertheless, due to insufficient disinfection, there was a negative impact on the thickness of dentinal walls.
-Furthermore, as there is no mechanical debridement in REP, an in vitro study reported the detrimental role of a residual biofilm on the release of TGF-β1 after dentin conditioning (13).
+In that study, the clinical symptoms and the periapical lesions were successfully treated after REPs.
+Nevertheless, due to insufficient disinfection, there was a negative impact on the thickness of dentinal walls.
+Furthermore, as there is no mechanical debridement in REPs, an in vitro study reported the detrimental role of a residual biofilm on the release of TGF-β1 after dentin conditioning (13).
 In REP cases with a persistent infection, longer periods of disinfection lead to clinical success but histologically to repair rather than regenerate the pulp-dentin complex (14).

 2. Materials and methods

-A brief REP protocol used in Meschi et al. (16) and the detailed microbial methods are mentioned below.
+A brief REP protocol used by Meschi et al. (16) and the detailed microbial methods are mentioned below.
 This study was conducted according to the principles of Good Clinical Practice (International Council on Harmonization, 1996), which rely on the ethical principles of the Declaration of Helsinki (World Medical Association, 1964).
 This trial is registered under the following number: B322201421941.

 2.1.
-REP and microbial sample collection
+REPs and microbial sample collection

-In a previously reported non-randomized controlled clinical trial regarding REP with (test group) and without (control group) leukocyte and platelet-rich fibrin (LPRF), microbial samples were collected during REP. The operators were trained following a standardized procedure during the pilot phase of the study (16).
+In a previously reported non-randomized controlled clinical trial regarding REPs with (test group) and without (control group) leukocyte and platelet-rich fibrin (LPRF), microbial samples were collected during the REP. The operators were trained following a standardized procedure during the pilot phase of the study (16).
 The REP disinfection protocol in both groups was based on a study by Diogenes et al. (17).
 Briefly, local anesthesia with adrenalin was administered during the first treatment session.
-After rubber dam isolation, without operative field disinfection, and access cavity preparation, the working length (WL) determination was performed using a periapical radiograph (PR) if no preoperative cone beam computed tomography (CBCT) was available.
+After rubber dam isolation, without operative field disinfection, and access cavity preparation, the working length (WL) determination procedure was performed using a periapical radiograph (PR) if no preoperative cone beam computed tomography (CBCT) was available.
 A microbial sample (S1) was taken with a sterile paper point at WL, and the paper point was stored in an Eppendorf with reduced transport fluid (RTF) at 4°C (18).
 Afterward, the root canal was irrigated 1 mm short of WL with 20 ml of 1.5% NaOCl and subsequently with 20 ml of saline.
 No inactivation of the irrigation solutions was performed.
 A second microbial sample (S2) was then taken at WL.
 The root canal was dried with sterile paper points, and calcium hydroxide (UltraCal™ XS; Ultradent Products, Inc., South Jordan, UT, USA) was injected into the root canal (1 mm short of WL).
 The tooth was temporarily sealed by means of a sterile cotton pellet and glass ionomer cement.

 Two to four weeks later, the second session took place.
 Local anesthesia without adrenalin was administered, and the tooth was isolated by means of a rubber dam.
 After the removal of the temporary filling, a third microbial sample was taken (S3) by means of a sterile paper point at WL.
 After rinsing with 30 ml of EDTA 17% 1 mm short of WL, the fourth microbial sample was taken at WL (S4).
-In the test group, the exudate of a LPRF clot taken from the patient was used as a final rinse.
+In the test group, the exudate of an LPRF clot taken from the patient was used as a final rinse.
 Subsequently, in both groups, a blood clot was triggered periapically.
 In the control group, Collaplug (Zimmer Biomet, Berlin, Germany) was placed on the blood clot, and Pure Portland Cement Med-PZ (MPC; Medcem, Weinfelden, Switzerland) was used.
 The tooth was sealed by means of a glass ionomer lining and composite restoration.
 In the test group, LPRF clots and membranes were inserted into the root canal with endodontic pluggers up to 3 mm below the cementoenamel junction (CEJ).
 No Collaplug was applied below the MPC, as the LPRF scaffold provided enough resilience to the MPC.

 For both groups, in case of flare-up, the treatment provided at the first session was repeated.
 Here again, pre- and post-disinfection microbial samples were taken at WL (S5 and S6).
 A double antibiotic paste (DAP; metronidazole 500 mg, ciprofloxacin 200 mg, Progel) was injected in the root canal instead of calcium hydroxide (17).
 However, the exact concentration of antibiotic paste was not measured.
 Furthermore, systemic antibiotics were also prescribed: amoxicillin or erythromycin (in case of penicillin allergy), dosed depending on the patient's weight.